PlanetEfficacy/talk_ideas/talk_ideas.md

 ## Why did we choose a microservice architecture
 - Conway's Law - "Any organization that designs a system will inevitably produce a design whose structure is a copy of the organization's communication structure."
-- The assumption that Rails was not the right tool for the job

 ## Microservice Misadventures
 - Discuss key decisions we made, how they hurt us, and what we should have done instead

-### Misadventure Decision 1: Let the new person pick the technology
+### Misadventure Decision 1: Picking the wrong technology
 #### Bad decision:
 Our new teammate felt pretty strongly that we should be using Scala and Akka for this particular service and we compromised with Kotlin, Spring and Akka.
 #### How did this decision hurt us: